kroketio/chatripper/docs/design.md

 #### Users

-cIRCa aims to be usable for regular, casual internet users.
-We believe many self-hosted chat platforms, and protocols are practically only usable for computer-literate people. cIRCa will be different - it will be for everyone.
+chatripper aims to be usable for regular, casual internet users.
+We believe many self-hosted chat platforms, and protocols are practically only usable for computer-literate people. chatripper will be different - it will be for everyone.

 #### Operations